 We want the Jekyll documentation to be the best it can be.
 We’ve open-sourced our docs and we welcome any pull requests if you find it lacking.

-All documentation pull requests should be directed at
+One gotcha, all pull requests should be directed at the

 If you want to add your plugin to the list of plugins, please submit a pull request modifying the plugins page source file by adding a link to your plugin under the proper subheading depending upon its type.

 Interesting in submitting a pull request?
 Awesome.
 Read on.
 There’s a few common gotchas that we’d love to help you avoid.

 Any time you propose a code change, you should also include updates to the documentation and tests within the same pull request.

 If your contribution changes any Jekyll behavior, make sure to update the documentation.
 Documentation lives in the